tuannvm/gemini-mcp-server/README.md

 **Large Codebase Analysis:**
 ```
-Use ask-gemini to analyze @. and provide an architecture overview
+Use gemini to analyze @. and provide an architecture overview
 ```

 **File Comparison:**
 ```
-Use ask-gemini to compare @src/old.ts and @src/new.ts and explain the differences
+Use gemini to compare @src/old.ts and @src/new.ts and explain the differences
 ```

 **Code Refactoring with Structured Edits:**
 ```
-Use ask-gemini with changeMode true to refactor @src/utils.ts for better error handling
+Use gemini with changeMode true to refactor @src/utils.ts for better error handling
 ```

 **Creative Brainstorming:**